nella17/NYCU-compiler-f23/docs/hw2.md

 - **return** _[expression](#expressions)_ **;**

 > [!note]
-> A procedure returns implicitly at the end of its body; early returns are not supported.
+> A procedure implicitly returns at the end of its body.
+> Since procedures do not return a value, early returns are not supported.

 <div align="right">
     <b><a href="#table-of-contents">↥</a></b>